 Many separated couples choose to continue living in the same house while ending their marriage.
-Some couples choose to share a roof for financial reasons, while others feel the transition will be easier on the family if they cohabitate until the divorce process is over.
+Some couples decide to share a roof for financial reasons, while others feel the transition will be easier on the family if they cohabitate until the divorce process is over.
 Since every case is different, discuss your options with your North York divorce lawyer.
 The decision to move, or to ask your spouse to move, might affect your case.

-If you choose to live in the same house with your soon-to-be ex, you face a unique set of challenges that people who physically separate don’t have to deal with.
+If you choose to live in the same house with your soon-to-be ex-spouse, you face a unique set of challenges that people who physically separate don’t have to deal with.
 It’s important to keep your North York divorce lawyer in the loop.
 If your situation changes, your lawyer can help you make the right decisions at the right times.

 Same House, New Rules